 The Centers for Medicare & Medicaid Services (CMS) collect data from states and territories to better understand the Medicaid and Children’s Health Insurance Program (CHIP) programs.
 The Center for Medicaid and CHIP Services (CMCS) has developed the Medicaid Data Collection Tool (MDCT) and underlying applications to collect the data required to best monitor, manage, understand and review the Medicaid and CHIP programs for each state.

-A new module, Medicaid Data Collection Tool Managed Care Reporting (MDCT MCR), is being developed to collect the reports described above.
-MDCT MCR will consist of fillable webforms to be completed by States based on the data they collected using the indicators contained in the excel template(s).
+CMS developed a new module, Medicaid Data Collection Tool Managed Care Reporting (MDCT MCR), to collect the reports described above.
+MDCT MCR consists of fillable webforms to be completed by States based on the data they collected using the indicators contained in the excel template(s).
 The structured data captured by this system will allow CMS to generate and analyze state-specific and nationwide data across the universe of managed care programs and requirements.
 This data analysis will allow CMS to identify areas for technical assistance and to target efforts to assist states in improving their managed care programs, while also ensuring compliance with managed care statutes and regulations, such as ensuring access to care.

 Access to MDCT MCR is limited to state staff that have been granted access to complete the fillable forms.
 CMCS has reached out to states directly to make sure that appropriate state staff are granted access.
 Additional resources on MDCT are available.